 - 1. Security is an individual responsibility yet it affects us all!
-Propping a door open in a residence hall may assist your friends and foes alike, resulting in theft, vandalism or even sexual assault. - Security does not compromise it must be consistent to be effective.
-Security may also create inconvenience for you but remember what is at stake your life, safety and that of your friends.
+Propping a door open in a residence hall may assist your friends and foes alike, resulting in theft, vandalism or even sexual assault. - 2.
+Security does not compromise it must be consistent to be effective.
+Security may also create inconvenience for you but remember what is at stake - your life, safety and that of your friends.
 Tactics such as propping doors defeat the conscientious efforts of others and compromise everyone's safety. - 3.
-Security is maturity any system is only as effective as the people who employ it; you are your sister's keeper when you share the responsibility for her safety and security.
+Security is maturity any system is only as effective as the people who employ it.
 Because officers cannot be everywhere at once, we need your eyes and ears to help "stop crime".
 If you notice any kind of "suspicious activity", report it immediately to the Department of Public Safety on the emergency line at (404) 471-6400.